mars/crak-buildpack/README.md

 To make calls through the proxy, use relative URL's in the React app which will be proxied to the configured target URL.

-Using the Kong gateway included in this buildpack, how the proxy might rewrite a few requests:
+Using the Kong gateway included in this buildpack, here's how the proxy can rewrite requests:

 ```
 /api/search-results